GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdflexure.rst

 **-E**\ *Te*
     Sets the elastic plate thickness (in meter); append **k** for km.
-    If the elastic thickness exceeds 1e10 it will be interpreted as the flexural rigidity D (by default D is computed from *Re*, Young's modulus, and Poisson's ratio; see **-C** to change these values).
+    If the elastic thickness exceeds 1e10 it will be interpreted as the flexural rigidity D (by default D is computed from *Te*, Young's modulus, and Poisson's ratio; see **-C** to change these values).
 **-G**\ *outfile*
     Specify the name of the output grid file; see GRID FILE FORMATS below).